rclone/rclone/docs/content/azureblob.md

 You can run rclone with storage emulator (usually _azurite_).

 To do this, just set up a new remote with `rclone config` following instructions described in introduction and set `use_emulator` config as `true`.
 You do not need to provide default account name neither an account key.
+But you can override them in the _account_ and _key_ options.
+(Prior to v1.61 they were hard coded to _azurite_'s `devstoreaccount1`.)

 Also, if you want to access a storage emulator instance running on a different machine, you can override _Endpoint_ parameter in advanced settings, setting it to `http(s)://<host>:<port>/devstoreaccount1` (e.g. `http://10.254.2.5:10000/devstoreaccount1`).